google/WebFundamentals/src/content/en/fundamentals/app-install-banners/promoting-install-mobile.md

 Progressive Web Apps (PWAs) are a [pattern](/web/progressive-web-apps/) for creating app-like, instant loading, reliable and installable websites.
-Although PWAs are available for all screens, including [Desktop](/web/progressive-web-apps/desktop), this article focuses on mobile PWA install promotion patterns.
+Although PWAs are available for all devices, including [Desktop](/web/progressive-web-apps/desktop), this article focuses on mobile PWA install promotion patterns.